Buick LeSabre: Fourth generation (1971–1976)

 The 1973 Buick LeSabre featured the larger federally mandated "5 mph" front bumper and a new vertical bar grille flowed across the entire lower front end and under the headlights, and turn signal below the bumper.
 Revised taillights were set in a larger rear bumper.
 Both the 350 and 455 V8s were revised with EGR valves used on both federal and California-emission equipped cars.
 The LeSabre Custom convertible was dropped this year leaving the short-lived Centurion as Buick's only ragtop that year as the intermediate Skylark (replaced by the Century for 1973) lost its ragtop completely after the 1972 model year.
 The engine options continued largely unchanged.

-1974 Buick LeSabre Luxus 4-door sedan hardtop.
+1974 Buick LeSabre Luxus 4-door hardtop sedan.